 "So meditation, or mindfulness practice, it's really about, to me, decreasing emotional reactivity so you can proactively create your day and create your life; versus, just being a walking reflex that sometimes screws up,"

-Taking ownership of your time right from the offset and using it to connect and prepare yourself - that’s how you win the day.
+Taking ownership of our time right from the offset and using it to connect and prepare ourselves –that’s how we win the day.

 We all know the feeling.
-That "yoga glow" that you carry with you after your yoga practice, especially after classes.
+That "yoga glow" that we carry with us after a yoga practice, especially after classes.

 Initially it has a lot to do with a flood of endorphins and neurotransmitters, in a similar modality to a "runners high", an accepted but not fully understood phenomenon.
 But I find that a yoga high permeates my entire day, so I believe there's more to it than simple biochemistry.

 The "spiritual bliss" shall we say, is difficult to express in writing without diving deep into yogic philosophy, but I think a yoga practitioner of any level knows exactly what it feels like.
 Cultivating this feeling, especially at the beginning of your day, is a powerful step towards happiness.

 For most people, mornings are the most habitual time of the day.
 We’re tired and not yet fully awake, so we follow patterns that we can accomplish without committing too much brain power.
 Which is a good thing, decision fatigue is real, and habits are the perfect tool to offset it.

 Do you eat the same cereal each morning?
 Make your coffee the same way?

 It's the reason Mark Zuckerberg – CEO of Facebook – puts on the same outfit for work each day.
 So that he has "to make as few decisions as possible" besides the ones that matter to him.